7th Maine Infantry Regiment: Service

 With the end of the unsuccessful campaign, the 7th remained stationary at Harrison's Landing until August 15, when it moved to Fort Monroe.
 Subsequently, it was stationed at Centreville, Virginia, until August 31.
 Although it did not directly participate in the Second Battle of Manassas, the 7th assisted in checking Pope's rout at Bull Run on August 30 and covered the army's retreat to Fairfax Court House on September 1.
 The 7th then took part in McClellan's Maryland Campaign that September and October, seeing action in the Battle of Crampton's Gap on South Mountain on September 14.
 It also was present for the Battle of Antietam on September 17.

 Their ranks thinned by the almost continuous campaigning, the 7th Maine was ordered home to recruit fresh troops in October.
 It remained in Portland, Maine, until January 21, 1863, when it was transported back to Northern Virginia.
 The 7th joined its brigade and division at White Oak Church on January 25.
 It then took part in the operations at Franklin's Crossing from April 29-May 2 during the Chancellorsville Campaign.
 It was part of the successful attack on Maryes Heights during the Second Battle of Fredericksburg on May 3 and the fight at Salem Church on May 3–4.
 The 7th participated in the great Battle of Gettysburg on July 2–4, and engaged the Confederates several times during their subsequent retreat to Virginia (actions were at Fairfield July 5 and near Funkstown, Maryland, on July 10–13).
-During the autumn, the regiment was involved in the Bristoe Campaign from October 9–22 and the Battle of Rappahannock Station on November 7.
+During the autumn, the regiment was involved in the Bristoe Campaign from October 9–22 and the Second Battle of Rappahannock Station on November 7.
 It then participated in the Mine Run Campaign from November 26-December 2.

 After spending the winter stationary in its camp in Virginia, the 7th was part of Ulysses S. Grant's Overland Campaign from the Rapidan River to the James River between May 3-June 15, 1864. it fought in the Battle of the Wilderness May 5–7; Spotsylvania May 8–12 (including attacking the "Bloody Angle" on May 12).
 It was then part of the action along the North Anna River May 23–26 and was on the Federal line along the Pamunkey from May 26–28.
 Other actions included Totopotomoy May 28–31, Cold Harbor June 1–12, and the Siege of Petersburg from June 17-July 9, as well as the Battle of Jerusalem Plank Road on June 22–23.
 The Maine boys then moved to Washington, D.C., July 9–11 and helped repulse Jubal A. Early's attack on Washington on July 11–12.
 They were then a part of Philip H. Sheridan's Shenandoah Valley Campaign from August 7–21.

 The regiment was mustered out at Charlestown, Virginia, on August 21, 1864.
 The veterans whose enlistments had not yet expired and the recent recruits were transferred to the 1st Maine Veteran Infantry.
 Those men whose term was over returned home to Maine via train.